tumagonx/nwjs_docs_old/Debugging-with-devtools.md

 Currently not everything of developer tools is working well, below are the things that don't work:

-* node modules don't shown in script sources
+* node modules don't show in script sources

 ## Why the devtools shows an empty window?